Czechoslovak M53 helmet

-The Czechoslovakian M53 helmet (Přilba vz.
+The Czechoslovak M53 helmet (Přilba vz.
 53) was used by the Czechoslovak Army from the early 1950s onward.
 In western European countries and the United States, it is sometimes referred to as the Czech M53 helmet.
 These helmets are commonly mistaken for, and sometimes marketed as, Soviet SSh-40 helmets, and various other very similar Eastern Bloc helmets.

 History

 After World War II, the Soviet Union provided Czechoslovakia with Soviet SSh-39 and SSh-40 helmets for their newly formed military.
 These helmets were refitted with leather liners, much like the ones seen in the German Stahlhelm.
 These designs became the Vz.
 52, which was the predecessor of the Vz.
 53. Vz.
 52 helmets that were constructed with the use of the Russian shells can be easily identified by a ring of 6 rivets around the head-band area of the shell and an additional 3 rivets up high near the top of the helmet.

 Czechoslovakia exported Vz.
 52 and Vz.
 53 helmets to many countries.
 They were used by the North Vietnamese Army in the Vietnam War, and were also sent to various Eastern Bloc countries.
 These helmets can even be found in some modern conflicts in the Middle East, specifically in Afghanistan and Iraq.
 Many of the helmets found in the Middle East are leftover from the Cold War.

 In the 1980s, Czechoslovakia replaced the leather strap with a four-point nylon strap along with a leather chin guard.
 This helmet came to be known as the Vz.
 53/80, and was used as recently as 2004.

 A version of the Vz.
 53/80 is currently being used by Afghanistan Military Police forces, renamed the Afghanistan Vz.
 53/80.